BiaPyX/BiaPy/docs/source/workflows/semantic_segmentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here some special configuration options that can be selected in this workflow are described:

+* **Data loading**: if you want to select ``DATA.EXTRACT_RANDOM_PATCH`` you can also set ``DATA.PROBABILITY_MAP`` to create a probability map so the patches extracted will have a high probability of having an object in the middle of it.
+Useful to avoid extracting patches which no foreground class information.
+That map will be saved in ``PATHS.PROB_MAP_DIR``.

+Furthermore, when this is enabled, in ``PATHS.DA_SAMPLES`` path, i.e. ``aug`` folder by default (see :ref:`semantic_segmentation_results`), two more images will be created so you can check how this probability map is working.
+These images will have painted a blue square and a red point in its middle, which correspond to the patch area extracted and the central point selected respectively.
+One image will be named as ``mark_x`` and the other one as ``mark_y``, which correspond to the input image and ground truth respectively.

 * **Metrics**: during the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, ``DATA.TEST.LOAD_GT`` is enabled.
 In the case of semantic segmentation the **Intersection over Union** (IoU) metrics is calculated.
 This metric, also referred as the Jaccard index, is essentially a method to quantify the percent of overlap between the target mask and the prediction output.
 Depending on the configuration different values are calculated (as explained in :ref:`_config_test`).
 This values can vary a lot as stated in :cite:p:`Franco-Barranco2021`.